-- All previous issues apply. - Many kexts, including Lilu and its plugins, are unsupported on macOS 10.7 and older as they require newer kernel APIs, which are not part of the macOS 10.7 SDK. - Prior to macOS 10.8 KASLR sliding is not supported, which will result in memory allocation failures on firmwares that utilise lower memory for their own purposes.
-Refer to acidanthera/bugtracker#1125 for tracking. - 32-bit kernel interaction is unsupported and will lead to issues like kernel patching or injection failure.
+- All previous issues apply. - SSSE3 support (not to be confused with SSE3 support) is a hard requirement for macOS 10.7 kernel. - Many kexts, including Lilu when 32-bit kernel is used and a lot of Lilu plugins, are unsupported on macOS 10.7 and older as they require newer kernel APIs, which are not part of the macOS 10.7 SDK. - Prior to macOS 10.8 KASLR sliding is not supported, which will result in memory allocation failures on firmware that utilise lower memory for their own purposes.
+Refer to acidanthera/bugtracker#1125 for tracking.